Using React DevTools with Tauri v2 and Vite

 - It doesn’t require managing environment variables.

-- Works regardless of your bundler.
+- It works regardless of your bundler.

 No Comments?
 No Problem.